What are the effects of training muscles to influence breathing (in and out) in people with cystic fibrosis?

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Trials register comprising of references identified from comprehensive electronic database searches and handsearches of relevant journals and abstract books of conference proceedings.

-A hand search of the Journal of Cystic Fibrosis and Pediatric Pulmonology was performed, along with an electronic search of online trial databases up until 07 May 2018.
+A hand search of the Journal of Cystic Fibrosis and Pediatric Pulmonology was performed, along with an electronic search of online trial databases.
+Date of most recent search: 05 October 2020.

 Randomised controlled studies comparing respiratory muscle training with a control group in people with cystic fibrosis.

-Authors identified 19 studies, of which nine studies with 202 participants met the review's inclusion criteria.
+Authors identified 20 studies, of which 10 studies with 238 participants met the review's inclusion criteria.
 There was wide variation in the methodological and written quality of the included studies.
-Four of the nine included studies were published as abstracts only and lacking concise details, thus limiting the information available.
-Seven studies were parallel studies and two of a cross-over design.
+Four of the 10 included studies were published as abstracts only and lacked concise details, thus limiting the information available.
+Eight studies were parallel studies and two of a cross-over design.
 Respiratory muscle training interventions varied dramatically, with frequency, intensity and duration ranging from thrice weekly to twice daily, 20% to 80% of maximal effort, and 10 to 30 minutes, respectively.
-Participant numbers ranged from 11 to 39 participants in the included studies; five studies were in adults only and four in a combination of children and adults.
+Participant numbers ranged from 11 to 39 participants in the included studies; five studies were in adults only, one in children only and four in a combination of children and adults.

-No significant improvement was reported in the primary outcome of pulmonary function (forced expiratory volume in one second and forced vital capacity) (very low-quality evidence).
-Although no change was reported in exercise capacity as assessed by the maximum rate of oxygen use, a 10% improvement in exercise duration was found when working at 60% of maximal effort in one study (n = 20) (very low-quality evidence).
+No differences between treatment and control were reported in the primary outcome of pulmonary function (forced expiratory volume in one second and forced vital capacity) or postural stability (very low-quality evidence).
+Although no change was reported in exercise capacity as assessed by the maximum rate of oxygen use and distance completed in a six minute walk test, a 10% improvement in exercise duration was found when working at 60% of maximal effort in one study (n = 20) (very low-quality evidence).
 In a further study (n = 18), when working at 80% of maximal effort, health-related quality of life improved in the mastery and emotion domains (very low-quality evidence).
-With regards to the review's secondary outcomes, one study (n = 11) found a significant change in intramural pressure, functional residual capacity and maximal inspiratory pressure following training (low-quality evidence).
-A further study (n = 22) reported that respiratory muscle endurance was significantly longer in the training group (P < 0.01).
-No studies reported on any other secondary outcomes.
+With regards to the review's secondary outcomes, one study (n = 11) found a change in intramural pressure, functional residual capacity and maximal inspiratory pressure following training (very low-quality evidence).
+Another study (n=36) reported improvements in maximal inspiratory pressure following training (P < 0.001) (very low-quality evidence).
+A further study (n = 22) reported that respiratory muscle endurance was longer in the training group (P < 0.01).
+No studies reported significant differences on any other secondary outcomes.
 Meta-analyses could not be performed due to a lack of consistency and insufficient detail in reported outcome measures.